Data degradation in life sciences

 Long term data management and preservation does not react well to benign neglect.
 Unlike paper in a warehouse, no action causes digital data to become derelict.
 Traditionally, considerations about data happen during obvious points of vulnerability such as a technology refresh, an application or infrastructure end of life of system, or a change in the data lifecycle.
 The problem is that this does not take into account the slow degradation due to increasing difficult in legibility as file formats change, or storage medium degrades over time.
 An approach of intermittently worrying about the data will not work.
 Losing half a spreadsheet is as bad as losing the whole; losing the metadata which proves integrity is as good as losing everything else.

-Loss of data that supports research can have a great impact on the research authenticity, but also can be disproportionality expensive to replace.
+Loss of data that supports research and data degradation in life sciences can have a great impact on the research authenticity, but also can be disproportionality expensive to replace.
 It is often not the data, but the processes, equipment, resources and materials that are needed to replicate the data.
 If the data is time dependent, such as clinical data on a patient, then it is irreplaceable.

 Data preservation and long-term management is not linear, it is a dynamic process and needs to be managed by systems that are similarly dynamic.
 The data management process has to be person independent and application/cloud vendor and infrastructure neutral to ensure there is no lock-in. this approach means critical vulnerabilities such as organisational hand-off, technology refreshes or many other similar events can be handled with a minimum of risk.

 The approach to this challenge is to incorporate these factors into a data risk registry and data can then be managed through the risk register allowing for prioritisation and resource allocation.

 In the final article we will discuss how to bring this all together and look at your long-term data management and preservation as a whole.
 For further reading on data lifecycle management, click here.